syakir-naka/Javascript-Notes/4. Control Flow/Notes.md

 To iterate over the properties of an object
 For loops,while loops, do-while loops used for repeating an action a number of time.

-We use for...in and for...of to iterate over the propresties of an object or elements in an array.
+We use for...in and for...of to iterate over the properties of an object or elements in an array.

 ```
 // for -in